rsankowski/schirmer-ms/README.md

-# velmeshev-ms
+# schirmer-ms
-microglia from the velmeshev et al paper
+microglia from the schirmer et al paper